leogoesger/FFF-connectors/README.md

 3. Create two folders: `raw` and `calc-result`, and move all `.tiff` files to `raw folder`

-4. You may need to have these packages if you do not already have them
+4. You may need to install these packages if you do not already have them locally

     ```
     six==1.11.0